EliseWindbloom/AutoActionPy/README.md

 ## 📸 Creating Image Assets

-1. Use a screenshot tool like [Greenshot](https://getgreenshot.org/downloads/) to capture UI elements/things you want the mouse to move to
+1. Use a screenshot tool like [Greenshot](https://getgreenshot.org/downloads/) which can save regions of the screen as png files.Capture the UI elements/things you want the mouse to move to.
-2. Save images in the images folder
+2. Save images in the images folder.
-3. Reference images in your action list by filename
+3. Reference images in your action list by filename.

 ## ⚠️ Tips